Datavault-UK/automate-dv-docs/docs/best_practices.md

 This is similar to single-column hashing aside from the use of `IFNULL` and `CONCAT`, the step-by-step process is described below.

-1-4.
+1\.
 Steps 1-4 are described in single-column hashing above and are performed on each column which comprises the multi-column hash.

-5. `IFNULL` if Steps 1-4 resolve in a NULL value (in the case of the empty string or a true `NULL`) then we output a double-hat string, `^^`.
+5\. `IFNULL` if Steps 1-4 resolve in a NULL value (in the case of the empty string or a true `NULL`) then we output a double-hat string, `^^`.
 This ensures that we can detect changes in columns between `NULL` and non-NULL values.
 This is particularly import for `HASHDIFFS`.

-6. `CONCAT` Next, we concatenate the column values using a double-pipe string, `||`.
+6\. `CONCAT` Next, we concatenate the column values using a double-pipe string, `||`.
 This ensures we have consistent concatenation, using a string which is unlikely to be contained in the columns we are concatenating.
 Concatenating in this way means that we can be more confident that a combination of columns will always generate the same hash value, particularly where `NULLS` are concerned.

+7\.
+Steps 7 and 8 are identical to steps 5 and 6 described in single-column hashing.

 #### The future of hashing in dbtvault